bjbr-dev/hippity/CONTRIBUTING.md

 ### Releasing

-A new version is automatically released by GitLab when the master branch is tagged.
+A new version is automatically released by GitHub when the master branch is tagged.
 Versions should follow [semantic versioning](http://semver.org/).

 ### Running Examples